The Australian Terrier is a relatively small breed of dog, but it is also one that has a rather large personality surrounding it.

 This breed is extremely domineering.
-In actual fact, they are going to hate not being at the middle of everything and the limelight not being on them, so you might want to keep that in mind.
+In actual fact, they are going to hate not being in the middle of everything and the limelight not being on them, so you might want to keep that in mind.

 Physical Traits of the Australian Terrier

-The Australian Terrier is clearly a small terrier, and it is characterized by having quite a rough and shaggy coat that is relatively long for its overall size.
+The Australian Terrier is a small terrier, and it is characterized by having quite a rough and shaggy coat that is relatively long for its overall size.

 It is hypoallergenic and it sheds very little hair.
 The fur on the head is shorter than the body, while the hair on the body can be clipped.

 Their ears are upright all of the time, and their muzzle is in proportion to the rest of their body.
 Their legs are small and quite thin with small, compact feet.